Dra' Abu el-Naga: Pharaonic-Era Tombs

 Archeological work has been done in the area by the Spanish National Research Council in Madrid since January 2002.
 "The mission started focusing in and around the rock-cut tomb-chapels of Djehuty and Hery (TT 11 and 12), two high officials who served under Hatshepsut and Queen Mother Ahhotep respectively, ca. 1520–1460 BCE....in 2008 the Spanish mission discovered an 11th/early 12th Dynasty burial three feet (one meter) below the floor of the open courtyard of the tomb-chapel of Djehuty (TT 11), including a wooden coffin painted in red with a polychrome inscription along its four sides and the lid.
 The mummy of its owner, called Iqer, was resting on his left side, with three staves and two bows placed along his body."
 20 funerary shafts, four mudbrick offering chapels, four more rock-cut tombs from the 11th/early 12th dynasty, and a 9x7 (3 meters x 2.2.meters) funerary garden have been unearthed since 2011.
 This garden, lined with silt and lime mortar, "combined plants associated with food offerings, together with other plants that probably had an aesthetic and/or symbolic use, to be presented to the deceased as a wish for life/rebirth."

+In 2023, an Egyptian mission discovered in Dra' Abu el-Naga' a burial chamber with the granite sarcophagus of vizier Ankhu from the early 13th Dynasty.